 FXTAS was first recognized by Dr. Randi Hagerman who noticed that many of her Fragile X syndrome patients had grandfathers with tremor.
 She referred these men over to my colleague, Dr. Maureen Leehey, in the adult movement disorder clinic at the University of Colorado.
 Together, the two doctors with help from others, described this new disease.
 FXTAS affects FMR1 premutation carriers, with higher rates seen in men compared to women.
 This is likely due to X-inactivation, where women are a mosaic of premutation cells and of cells with a normal FMR1 gene.

-Note, the prevalence of premutation carriers is approximately 1/151 women and 1/468 men in the general population.
 Though it is rare, it is now known that FXTAS can also occur in people with full mutations and those who have smaller expansions in the gene, called “gray zone” or “intermediate” size, defined variably as 41-54 or 45-54 repeats.
 Individuals with a gray zone expansion are more common in the general population, with rates that may be as high as two percent.

 FXTAS is a neurological disorder, or disorder of the brain, that progressively worsens over time.
 The key features are tremor of the hands when doing an intentional movement and uncoordinated walking (ataxia).
 There are many other features, including stiffness of the limbs, slowness of movement, numbness of the feet, impotence, and hearing loss.
 In addition, people with FXTAS typically have problems with their thinking, organizational skills, memory and the ability to control oneself.
 Depression and anxiety are common and personality changes can occur.
 A gray zone carrier’s FXTAS symptoms appear to be milder than those of a premutation carrier’s, and may appear more like Parkinson’s disease than the tremor and ataxia described above.